Corporation of Chennai

 Activity Based Learning & Teaching For Standard I&II

 Montessori method of Teaching will be implemented in these Kinder garden Schools and Rs.30 lakhs is alloted towards Montessori training to the teachers and to purchase Montessori materials.
-There are 30 Kinder garden Schools (3 Schools per Zone) functioning in corporation of Chennai.
+There are 30 Kinder garden Schools (3 Schools per Zone) functioning in Greater Chennai Corporation.

 First Step :